edluis37/drone_automation/readmechallenge.md

 	down <distance>: Sends a command to the drone to descend by the specified distance (in cm).

-	forward <distance>: Sends a command to the drone to move forward by the specified distance (in meters).
+	forward <distance>: Sends a command to the drone to move forward by the specified distance (in cm).

-	backward <distance>: Sends a command to the drone to move backward by the specified distance (in meters).
+	backward <distance>: Sends a command to the drone to move backward by the specified distance (in cm).

-	left <distance>: Sends a command to the drone to move to the left by the specified distance (in meters).
+	left <distance>: Sends a command to the drone to move to the left by the specified distance (in cm).

-	right <distance>: Sends a command to the drone to move to the right by the specified distance (in meters).
+	right <distance>: Sends a command to the drone to move to the right by the specified distance (in cm).

 	rotate <angle>: Sends a command to the drone to rotate by the specified angle (in degrees).